bossan/claude-buddy-bridge/README.md

 for a button press on the device before returning.
 Press **A** (front button) to approve or **B** (right button) to deny.
 On timeout the tool is auto-approved.
 If the bridge is unreachable, tools are always auto-approved.
+The menu bar icon switches to `⏸` while waiting.

 ## How it works